MrUrq/SurrogateModelOptim.jl/docs/src/examples.md

 ## Constrained optimization
 Constrained optimization can be performed by adding an additional penalty after the surrogate model has been created.
 Note that it is important to add it after the creation to keep the function as smooth as possible.
-If it is added before the creating the surrogate accuracy will suffer in the transition area where the penalty was added.
+If it is added before the creation, the surrogate accuracy will suffer in the transition area where the penalty was added.